AramZS/devblog/src/posts/projects/archiversat/005-read-a-archive.md

 - [x] Upload a warcz or warc blob
 - [x] List records with links to uploaded blobs.
 - [ ] Load the archive viewer to allow the user to review their own archives.
+- [ ] Profile page - see what archives are under a given user.

 ### Day 5